hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
 <C.Property @name="itemsCanWrap" @type="boolean">
-This controls if the breadcrumb items can wrap in case they don't fit in the container width.
+This controls if the breadcrumb items can wrap in case they don’t fit in the container width.
 </C.Property>
 <C.Property @name="didInsert" @type="function">
 This hook method is called when the component is inserted in the DOM. _Note: internally we use the "did-insert" modifier from `@ember/render-modifiers`._